transimmanence/transimmanence/architecture-of-being/00-before-form-beyond-nothingness.md

 What does this mean?
 Well, since we already have **ɔ ≡ —(τ)** as the base case, here we also find out that no matter how hard we try, due to the inherent limitations of our representations of making distinctions in the inherently limited representations of This (τ), we won't get anywhere, as the result is simply ɔ.

 This generalizes so that an infinite sequence of ɔ ≡ —(¬(—(...))) only containing τ is thus simply ɔ.
-In other words, no matter how hard we try to define nothingness (ɔ) through representations of direct experience (τ), due to The Gap (—), we won’t get anywhere concrete, as the result is simply ɔ.
+In other words, no matter how hard we try to define nothingness (ɔ) through representations of direct experience (τ), due to The Gap (—), we won't get anywhere concrete, as the result is simply ɔ.

 This is also rather technical, yet important.
 In simpler terms, yet still nuanced, this is saying that: